YAMAHA XJ6 (2009 - 2015) Review

 Overall ratingNext up: Ride & brakes

-The Yamaha XJ6 is the naked version of the half-faired XJ6 Diversion.
-Aside from the lack of fairing, it is exactly the same spec, but somehow it has transformed the Yamaha from sensible budget middleweight to exciting mini streetfighter.
+The Yamaha XJ6 was the naked version of the half-faired XJ6 Diversion.
+Aside from the lack of fairing, it had exactly the same spec, but somehow losing the plastics transformed the Yamaha from sensible budget middleweight to exciting mini streetfighter.

-With its ‘baby Yamaha FZ-1’ looks and sit-up-and-beg riding position this is a very cheap way to get your rocks off.
-On top of all the fun it’ll dish out, it’s also easy to get on with, comfy and well-built too.
+With its ‘baby Yamaha FZ-1’ looks and sit-up-and-beg riding position the XJ6 was a very cheap way to get your rocks off.
+On top of all the fun it could dish out, it’s also easy to get on with, comfy and well-built too.

 In 2013 the Yamaha XJ6 SP was launched.
 It came with some carbon-fibre-look parts and not a huge amount else.
 It was meant as a runout speical.

 Once you've read this review and our owners' reviews below it, you might want to join an XJ6 owners' group to talk to likeminded people.
 We'd suggest the Yamaha XJ6 and FZ6R Owners' Club on Facebook.